Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 Gingivitis is a gum disease that can cause the gum lining to become inflamed and start to bleed.

-If left untreated it can transition into something more serious called periodontitis which affects the gum tissue which secures the tooth.
-There’s a chance of your cat losing many of its teeth when this happens.
+If left untreated it can lead to periodontitis which affects the gum tissue that secures the tooth.

 Common symptoms of dental disease in cats include: